arun1705/fbc/README.md

 fbcli keys add testuser
 # Enter password

+# Edit the genesis.json file for customised stake denom
+--> on terminal go to folder ~/.fbd/config/genesis.json --> Edit the staking section having bond_denom key from "stake" to "fbx" --> Save and close the file.

 # Initialize the genesis account and transaction
 fbd add-genesis-account $(fbcli keys show validator -a) 1000000000fbx,1000000000fbc